yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Cipher Suites for TLS 1.3

 This document does not specify any cipher suites for TLS 1.3.
-Readers are referred to Sec.
-9.1 of {{RFC8446}} for cipher suite recommendations.
+Readers are referred to {{Section 9.1 of RFC8446}} for cipher suite recommendations.

 ## Limits on Key Usage